 The award may be a research prize (for proposed or in-process research) or a research award (for completed research).
 The award will be presented to the awardee at the SAFN annual business meeting at the AAA annual meeting.
 The winner will be awarded a cash prize ($750) and a one -year membership to the AAA and SAFN.

 Criteria and Eligibility: This award recognizes valuable research on topics including food security, food justice and/or the right to food in both international and domestic contexts.
 Any current graduate (MA, MS or PhD) student in any field of study who will have completed their coursework and research proposal by deadline for submission is eligible.

-Application Process: Send all application materials and direct inquiries to the Society for the Anthropology of Food and Nutrition (SAFN) Award Committee Chair, Ryan Adams (email@example.com).
+Application Process: Send all application materials and direct inquiries to the Society for the Anthropology of Food and Nutrition (SAFN) Award Committee Chair, Dr. Amanda Green (email@example.com).
 The four-page double-spaced proposal has the following elements:

 - Indicate whether you are applying for the Marchione Prize (for research that has not yet started or is ongoing), or the Marchione Award (for research that is completed).

 - Statement of problem/research question with a clear statement of how this research addresses questions of food security, food justice or food as a human right (up to one page).

 - Literature review where the applicant articulates how his/her work/research builds on and advances Dr. Marchione’s work on food justice, food as human right, and food security (see articles cited below). (up to one page)